Methylprednisolone: Drug interactions

 Caution is advised when taking methylprednisolone concurrently with the medications described below.

 Enzyme inducers

 All drugs that fall within the class of enzyme inducers increase the clearance and decrease the half-life of methylprednisolone when co-administered.
 Phenobarbital, phenytoin, rifampin, carbamazepine and barbiturates, increase hepatic enzymes and rate of elimination, thus reducing the immunosuppressive effect of methylprednisolone.
 Increased dosages may be required to achieve desired effect of methylprednisolone.

 Cytochrome P450 (CYP) 3A4 inhibitors

-Troleandomycin, ketoconazole, and Clarithromycin inhibit metabolism; and may decrease rate of elimination and increase half-life of methylprednisolone.
+Troleandomycin, ketoconazole, and Clarithromycin inhibit metabolism; and may decrease the rate of elimination and increase the half-life of methylprednisolone.
 Dosages should be decreased accordingly to avoid side effects.
-Another CYP 3A4 inhibitor, grapefruit juice, prolongs half-life of oral methylprednisolone.
+Another CYP 3A4 inhibitor, grapefruit juice, prolongs the half-life of oral methylprednisolone.

 Oral contraceptives

-Oral contraceptives inhibit oxidative processes, as highlighted by its ability to decrease methylprednisolone clearance.
+Oral contraceptives inhibit oxidative processes, as highlighted by their ability to decrease methylprednisolone clearance.

 P-glycoprotein inhibitors

 Methylprednisolone is shown to be a substrate of P-glycoprotein; its inhibition is thought to increase methylprednisone absorption and distribution.
 No clinical relevance has been linked.